 - If you are dissatisfied with the service provided by Minerva Mediation, please speak to the Mediator at the earliest opportunity which should be no later than 3 months from the last mediation session or meeting.

 - If the issue cannot be resolved a complaint may be made by email via firstname.lastname@example.org.
 If for any reason you are unable to write to us, please contact us on 07903 374 935 so that suitable alternative ways of dealing with your complaint can be discussed.

 - Where reasonably practicable complaints will be acknowledged within 10 working days and an estimated time for response will be given.

-- Where appropriate a complaint may be referred for investigation by a third party Supervisor, Professional Practice Consultant, Independent investigator, insurer or professional standards body as appropriate.
+- Where appropriate a complaint may be referred for investigation by a third party Supervisor, Independent investigator, insurer or professional standards body as appropriate.

 - Independent mediation may be offered at any stage where both the mediator and complainant wish to do so.
 This does not affect your statutory or contractual rights.